-I used plain aluminium foil (reusable or recyclable in some areas, if clean) as my inner wrapper, but you can also buy special foil sheets through candy making suppliers or on line.
-These are a little easier to fold into prefect pretty shapes, but most are paper backed (not recyclable).
 The foil inner gives a classic candy bar look, but also seals the treat bar for better storage and handling.
+I used plain aluminium foil (reusable or recyclable in some areas, if clean) as my inner wrapper, but you can also buy special foil sheets through candy making suppliers or online.
+Those are easier to fold into prefect pretty shapes, but most are paper backed (not recyclable).

 Making the Wrappers

 My inner wrappers are carefully folded aluminium fold, as noted above.
 My outer wrapper is holiday patterned paper.
-I used a scrapbook sheet, but not too thick so it’s easy to wrap and fold.
-It was cut to size and secured at the back with tape (or glue, if you prefer).
+It’s a scrapbook sheet, but it’s not thick.
+The paper was still easy to wrap and fold.
+I cut it to size and secured it at the back with tape (glue, if you prefer).

 Making the Gift Tags

-As an added touch, I used the off cuts with some of my paper punches to create matching tags and secured these with gold ribbon.
+As an added touch, I used the paper off cuts with punches to create matching tags, then secured these with gold ribbon.
 Easy, portable, and cute.
 Prefer a printed tag?
 Check our archives for freebies, including mix-and-match labels and tags for dog treats and other presents.

 Alternative Treat Bar Wrapping and Gifting Ideas

-🚨 Safety first, furfriends!
+Safety first, furfriends!
 We recommend that the humans be in charge of safeguarding and unwrapping any tasty treats.
-That way, the treats can be shared in moderated portions and cheeky rascals can’t accidentally (or intentionally…) eat any of the wrapping.
+That way, the treats can be shared in moderated portions and cheeky rascals can’t accidentally (or intentionally) eat any of the wrapping.
 Celebrate safe.
-Woofs!